 By RUSS HARDING

-(Russ Harding is director of the Property Rights Network at the Mackinac Center for Public Policy, a research and educational institute based in Midland.)
+(Russ Harding is senior environmental analyst and director of the Property Rights Network at the Mackinac Center for Public Policy, a research and educational institute based in Midland.)